Relationship Anxiety in Urban Lifestyles

 So the relationship becomes highly informed but not deeply reassuring.

-That is the psychological heart of why so many people feel: we talk all day, but I still don’t feel close.
+That is the psychological core of why so many people feel: we talk all day, but I still do not feel close.

 Ask yourself honestly: